Mruga/Custom-Sentiment-API/README.md

 # Building a Custom-Sentiment-API.

 Feature included
-Handling Negation
+1.)
+Handling typical Negation (Eg. not good)
-Handling BoosterWords or Degree Modifiers
-Emoticons
+2.)
+Use of contractions with negations (Eg. wasn't good) 2.)
+Use of BoosterWords or Degree Modifiers to alter the sentiment intensity score (very good) 3.)
+Emoticons such as :) and :D
+4.)
 Exclamation and Question marks emphasis
-Emphasis on Capitlization of Words
-Handling of Slang Words
+5.)
+Emphasis on Capitlization of Words (Eg. very GOOD) 6.)
+Handling of Internet Slang Words
-Acronyms handling
+7.)
+Handling Initialisms and Acronyms such as 'lol' 8.)
+Emphasis of punctuation marks (GOOD!!!)

-Including these all features and then classifying of tweets as positive, negative and neutral improves polarity classification level.
+Including these all features improves the polarity classifying of tweets as positive, negative and neutral.